 Can handle the boiling point better and lasts longer than other brake fluids.

-Good product but not for all vehicles.
-Some customers reported that packaging needs to improve.
+Good product, but not for all vehicles.
+Some customers reported that the packaging needs to be improved.

 How often should I check my brake fluid level?